ArminJo/arduino-test-compile/README.md

 ### `arduino-platform`
 Comma separated list of platform specifies with optional version to specify multiple platforms for your board or a fixed version like `arduino:avr@1.8.2`.<br/>
 In general, use it only if you require another specifier than the one derived from the 2 first elements of the arduino-board-fqbn e.g. **esp8266:esp8266**:huzzah:eesz=4M3M,xtal=80, esp32:esp32:featheresp32:FlashFreq=80 -> **esp8266:esp8266**.
 Do not forget to specify the related URL's, if it is not the arduino URL, which is built in.<br/>
+It is also useful in the special case you install the core manually, but require e.g. tools from another core.<br/>
 Default is `""`.<br/>

 ```yaml